tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

     ![This is a screenshot of a message that the command completed successfully.](./media/visual-studio-sql-query-completed-successfully.png "View the message")

-29. Run the application again by clicking the green Start button in the Visual Studio toolbar.
+29. Run the application again by selecting the green Start button in the Visual Studio toolbar.

     ![The Start button is highlighted on the Visual Studio toolbar.](./media/visual-studio-toolbar-start.png "Select Start")